 The Bella Colinas community’s commercial section is made up of 11 lots spread over about 23 acres, city records indicated.
 The corporate parent of Kiddie Academy already has other day cares in Pflugerville, Round Rock and Cedar Park, company staff said.

 Commissioners also approved Jan.
 8 a Domino’s pizza restaurant to be located at the new Bee Cave shopping center, also known as the Summit 56, at 15500 W. Hwy.
 71 at Vail Divide in the city of Bee Cave.
-Serasana and Mona Lisa Smile are also among what will be seven tenants in the new space, Community Impact Newspaper reported.
+Serasana and Mona Lisa Smiles are also among what will be seven tenants in the new space, Community Impact Newspaper reported.

 Approved as well is a single-story medical and office space to be located beside the Prep School of Bee Cave at 14001, Bldg.
 1, Bee Cave Parkway known as the Bee Cave Professional Park.
 Commissioners agreed to plan amendments to increase the footprint of the building from 7,000 square feet City Council approved in October 2015 to 7,900 square feet.
 A proposal to allow office uses as as well as medical also went forward.